mikhailejohnapale/argomada-fuzz-track-doc/docs/chapter1/objectives-of-the-study.md

-This study aims to provide a solution to traffic congestion by developing a Traffic congestion notification system with the use of image processing concepts  and fuzzy algorithm.
+This study aims to provide a solution to traffic congestion by developing a Traffic congestion notification system with the use of image processing concepts,fuzzy algorithm and SMS technology.

 The specific objectives of the study are: